KennyHuangChina/Skywalk/Docs/House.md

 	[Security]	private
 	[Request]
   		* GET /v1/house/behalf?type=<>?bgn=<>&cnt=<>
 	  		* type			int 	// house list type.
-0: all; 1: to rent; 2: rented; 3: to sale
+0: all; 1: to rent; 2: rented; 3: to sale; 4: to approve
 	  		* bgn			int		// from which item to fetch
 	  		* cnt			int		// how many item need to fetch. set to Zero to fetch total number [Response]